Linear Model and Extensions

-to denote the $n\times p$ covariate/feature/predictor matrix, also called the {\it design matrix}.
+to denote the $n\times p$ covariate matrix, also called the {\it design matrix}.
 In most cases, the first column of $X$ contains constants $1$s.

-Based on the data $(X,Y)$ , we can ask the following questions: \begin{enumerate}[(Q1)] \item Describe the relationship between $X$ and $Y$, i.e., their association or correlation.
+Based on the data $(X,Y)$, we can ask the following questions: \begin{enumerate}[label=(Q\arabic*), ref=Q\arabic*] \item Describe the relationship between $X$ and $Y$, i.e., their association or correlation.
 For example, how is the patients' average height related to the children's average height?
 How is one's height related to one's weight?
 How are one's education and working experience related to one's income?

-\item Predict $Y^{*}$ based on new data $X^{*}$.
+\item Predict $Y^{*}$ with new data $X^{*}$, based on the old data $(X, Y)$.
 In particular, we want to use the current data $(X,Y)$ to train a predictor, and then use it to predict future $Y^*$ based on future $X^*$.
 This is called {\it supervised learning} in the field of machine learning.
 For example, how do we predict whether an email is spam or not based on the frequencies of the most commonly occurring words and punctuation marks in the email?
 How do we predict cancer patients' survival time based on their clinical measures?

 \item Estimate the causal effect of some components in $X$ on $Y$.
 What if we change some components of $X$?
 How do we measure the impact of the hypothetical intervention of some components of $X$ on $Y$?
 This is a much harder question because most statistical tools are designed to infer association, not causation.
 For example, the U.S. Food and Drug Administration (FDA) approves drugs based on randomized controlled trials (RCT) because RCTs are most credible to infer causal effects of drugs on health outcomes.
 Economists are interested in evaluating the effect of a job training program on employment and wages.
-However, this is a notoriously difficult problem with only observational data. \end{enumerate}
+However, this is a notoriously difficult problem because participation in the job training program is not randomized in observational data. \end{enumerate}